rreusser/regl-gpu-lines/README.md

 - Interior miters of sharp-angle corners need better limiting
 - Lines with two vertices are rendered as overlapping end caps
 - Joins do not take into account variation in width, so varying width is best varied slowly
+- Using the `lineCoord` varying to construct an SDF border requires rounded joins to produce consistent-width borders

 ## Examples